neontribe/ntdr-pas/docs/provision-new-release.md

 ## Summary

-Transfers file and optionaly databse from the current local machine to the remote machine(s).
-This can be used to create an inital deployment to a new folder/empty host or to update files on an existing deployment.
+This clones a remote site, on a remote machine.
+It duplicates the source site and increments the minor version number, creates a new DB and clones the source DB into it.

+It should do the minor bump for you but currently it will take the version from the target dir name.

 ## Supported options

- 1. source - The folder on the local machine holding the Drupal to sync up.
+ 1. source - The source site to use
- 1. target - The location on the remote machine that the Drupal withs/will live
+ 1. target - The new site to clone to.
- 1. withdb - If set then the remote database will be replaced with the local database.
- 1. mysql_root_pw - The mysql root password for the remote machine.

 ## Quick Examples

-Create a whole new site on a remote site

-    ansible-playbook push-local-to-remote.yml \
+    ansible-playbook provision-new-release.yml \
       -i inventory/cottage-servers \
       --limit zz_test \
-      --extra-vars="target=/var/www/zz_0.0 source=/home/tobias/workspace/Cottaging/sites/zz/ withdb=true"

-Freshen a remote site with local files, no DB push/update

-    ansible-playbook push-local-to-remote.yml \
-      -i inventory/cottage-servers \
-      --limit zz_test \
-      --extra-vars="target=/var/www/zz_0.0 source=/home/tobias/workspace/Cottaging/sites/zz/"
+      --extra-vars="target=/var/www/zz_0_1 source=/var/www/zz_0_0"